pagarme/superbowleto/README.md

 1. If the boleto can be registered, we try to register it within the provider.
 1. If the provider could not process the boleto, we stop executing here.
 The SQS Message will then go back to `boletos-to-register` queue and will be later processed.
 1. We update the boleto status with either `registered` or `refused`.
-1. **IMPORTANT:** After the boleto is updated, we notify the boleto owner by sendin an SQS message to the queue the owner specified on the boleto creation (aka: `boleto.queue.url`).
+1. **IMPORTANT:** After the boleto is updated, we notify the boleto owner by sendin an SQS message to the queue the owner specified on the boleto creation (aka: `boleto.queue_url`).
 The owner will then handle the processing of these SQS Messages.
 That's the only way we can notify the boleto owner that a boleto that went to `boletos-to-register` queue was updated.
 That's why it's mandatory to pass a queue at the moment of the boleto creation.

 ![](https://cloud.githubusercontent.com/assets/7416751/25156837/8f5971de-2473-11e7-918f-f059a5fba408.png)